Shailza Jolly

 Over the past year I’ve been building and experimenting independently: refreshing my modern LLM foundations, going deep on agentic systems and retrieval, and shipping hands-on prototypes.

-I’m now looking for my next role at the intersection of science, engineering, and product, somewhere I can take ambiguous problems from research all the way to systems that real users rely on.
+I’m exploring venture opportunities in GenAI and agentic systems.
 My research background lets me get up to speed on hard problems quickly, my engineering work means I write the code and ship it, and I’m at my best translating between technical and business goals, mapping product KPIs to the metrics that move them.
-I’m open to strong roles, and equally to building something of my own.

 news